oduameh/ouroboros-leios/site/docs/how-it-works.md

 sidebar_position: 3
 ---

-# How It Works
+# How it works

-Leios is a high-throughput overlay protocol designed to enhance blockchain scalability, such as for Cardano’s Ouroboros, by managing a structured flow of transactions.
+Leios is a high-throughput overlay protocol designed to enhance blockchain scalability—such as for Cardano’s Ouroboros—by managing a structured flow of transactions.
 Here’s a breakdown of how it operates:

-1. **Creating Input Blocks (IBs)**:<br /> Stake pool operators (SPOs), acting as validators, bundle transactions into Input Blocks (IBs) every 0.2–2 seconds and broadcast them across the network for parallel processing.
+1. **Creating Input Blocks (IBs)**<br /> Stake pool operators (SPOs), acting as validators, bundle transactions into Input Blocks (IBs) every 0.2–2 seconds and broadcast them across the network for parallel processing.

-2. **Proofs of Data Availability**:<br /> Validators check that IBs’ transaction data is valid and accessible, a process later confirmed through Endorser Blocks (EBs) and voting, ensuring no data is missing or malformed.
+2. **Proofs of data availability** <br /> Validators check that IBs’ transaction data is valid and accessible, a process later confirmed through Endorser Blocks (EBs) and voting, ensuring no data is missing or malformed.

-3. **Generating Endorser Blocks (EBs)**:<br /> EBs aggregate multiple verified IBs, grouping them for validation and proposing their inclusion in the blockchain’s final ledger.
+3. **Generating Endorser Blocks (EBs)**<br /> EBs aggregate multiple verified IBs, grouping them for validation and proposing their inclusion in the blockchain’s final ledger.

-4. **Pipelined Processing**:<br /> The protocol uses a seven-stage endorsing pipeline (detailed below) to process IBs, EBs, and votes in parallel, maximizing network bandwidth and throughput.
+4. **Pipelined processing**<br /> The protocol uses a seven-stage endorsing pipeline (detailed below) to process IBs, EBs, and votes in parallel, maximizing network bandwidth and throughput.

-5. **Voting and Certification**:<br /> Validators vote on EBs using stake-weighted BLS signatures to certify their correctness and data availability, ensuring only compliant IBs (e.g., valid scripts) proceed.
+5. **Voting and certification**<br /> Validators vote on EBs using stake-weighted BLS signatures to certify their correctness and data availability, ensuring only compliant IBs (e.g., valid scripts) proceed.

-6. **Final Inclusion in the Blockchain**:<br /> Certified EBs are referenced by a certificate included in a Ranking Block (RB)—a Praos-style block minted every ~20 seconds—finalizing IB transactions on the blockchain while maintaining a verifiable, efficient record.
+6. **Final inclusion in the blockchain**<br /> Certified EBs are referenced by a certificate included in a Ranking Block (RB)—a Praos-style block minted every ~20 seconds—finalizing IB transactions on the blockchain while maintaining a verifiable, efficient record.

 ## Leios architecture

-The Leios protocol utilizes a pipelined architecture to achieve high throughput.
-A pipeline instance comprises seven stages:
+Leios uses a pipelined architecture to achieve high throughput.
+Each pipeline instance includes the following seven stages:

 1. **Propose**:<br />